 Laurent Dubois is Professor of Romance Studies and History and the Faculty Director of the Forum for Scholars & Publics at Duke University.
 He is the author of six books, including A Colony of Citizens: Revolution and Slave Emancipation in the French Caribbean (winner of four book prizes including the Frederick Douglass Prize), Avengers of the New World: The Story of the Haitian Revolution, Haiti: The Aftershocks of History (a New York Times Notable Book of the Year) and most recently, The Banjo: America’s African Instrument.

-Mary Caton Lingold is a doctoral candidate in English at Duke University, where she is completing a dissertation on representations of Afro-Atlantic musical life in literature.
-She is the co-editor of both Provoke!: Digital Sound Studies, a web collection of innovative sound scholarship, and a collection of essays on Digital Sound Studies under contract at Duke University Press.
+Mary Caton Lingold is Assistant Professor of English at Virginia Commonwealth University, where she is writing a book on representations of early Afro-Atlantic musical life in literature (1650-1850).
+She is the co-editor of both Provoke!: Digital Sound Studies, a web collection of innovative sound scholarship, and a collection of essays on Digital Sound Studies under production at Duke University Press (Fall 2018).
 She is founder and creator of the Sonic Dictionary, a crowdsourced database of audio recordings.
-Her article on representations of African diasporic music in eighteenth-century Caribbean travel narratives is forthcoming in Early American Literature.
+Her article on representations of African diasporic music in eighteenth-century Caribbean travel narratives is forthcoming in the Winter 2017 issue of Early American Literature.